dldinternet-lvs/terraform-aws-github-oidc/README.md

 }
 ```

-Nest you ca pass the output the one or multiple instances of the module.
+Next, you can pass the output of the provider to multiple instances of the module.

 ```hcl
 module "oidc_repo_s3" {